qutip/qutip/doc/installation.rst

 >>> about()

 which will pop-up a window similar to the one shown below.
 If instead you get command-line output, then your PyQt or PySide graphics are not installed properly or unavailable.
 When running the about box, QuTiP will automatically check for a newer version of itself from the QuTiP website.
-As shown below, the about box will have an "update" link next to the QuTiP version number if your are not running the latest version of QuTiP.
+As shown below, the about box will have an "update" link next to the QuTiP version number if your are not running the latest version of QuTiP

 .. figure:: figures/about.png
    :align: center